-An absence that does count toward the limit of 9 absences per semester.
+An absence that does count toward the limit of 7 absences per semester.

 - 1. This includes any time a student misses class or is checked out with parental approval, and the absence is not one of those listed under Exempt Absences. - 2.
-A student with more than 9 non-exempt absences cannot receive a semester credit for the particular class he missed. - 3.
+A student with more than 7 non-exempt absences cannot receive a semester credit for the particular class he missed. - 3.
 The statement above (2) applies even if the student makes up the work and is passing the class. - 4.
 Examples of Non-Exempt Absences - A. Sickness without a doctor's note. - B. Doctor appointment without a doctor's note. - C. Approved college visit without a note. - D. Unavoidable family emergency without a note. - E. Court appearances without a note. - F. Any absence (parent approved or not) that does not fit under the definition of Exempt Absence. - 5.
 Students who fail a course because of too many absences will be required to make up the entire semester's course work if the course is needed for graduation.
 Students will be charged for the computer based course used to make up the credit.
 The student will not be allowed to enroll in the next level course until the work is completed. - 6.
-Perfect attendance-Having even one non-exempt absence in even one class and/or more than 3 exempt absences (with the exception of 3 and 4 under exempt absences above) would mean a student could not get a perfect attendance award.
+Perfect attendance-Having even one non-exempt absence in even one class and/or more than 3 exempt absences (with the exception of 3 and 4 under exempt absences above) would mean a student could not get a perfect attendance award. - 7.
+State playoff game attendance (not participation) will count as a non-exempt absence.